LambdaTest/documentation/docs/test-intelligence-overview.md

 ## Introduction to Test Intelligence

-We are thrilled to introduce a revolutionary platform that will transform the way you approach QA testing.
 With advanced AI algorithms and powerful analysis capabilities, Test Intelligence empowers you to enhance the quality and efficiency of your testing processes.

 Join the wait list today and be the first to experience the power of Test Intelligence.
 We will notify you as soon as the platform is ready for use.